voxelstack/atlas/README.md

 ## Running

-> Rust changes require a manual build and a dev server restart.
+> Rust changes require a manual build and may require a dev server restart.

 > Remember to set the log level to verbose on the browser console.